MercersKitchen/Music-Player-github.io/README.md

 - Lesson Starters: basic code & vocabulary for natural language conversation
 - Exemplars: what my purpose is in a lesson

-1. Hello World ... a time honoured tradition
+1. Hello World ... a time honoured tradition in static mode .
+BoilerPlate ... a basic program template in dynamic mode .
-.
 ---